RCKcharan10/VLSI-LAB-EXP-3/README.md

-# SIMULATION AND IMPLEMENTATION OF MULTIPLIER
+# 3.SIMULATION AND IMPLEMENTATION OF MULTIPLIER

 **AIM:**
  To simulate multiplier using Vivado 2023.1.